akosbalasko/yarle/README.md

 - :notebook: single enex file (one notebook exported from Evernote)
 - :books: or a folder of enex files supported (several notebooks exported and placed into the same folder locally)

-### :hammer: Highly customizable:
+### Highly customizable:

-- Metadata support: Puts `title`, `creation time`, `update time`, `tags`, and `latlong` `source` meta-information into md as metadata.
+- :bulb: Metadata support: Puts `title`, `creation time`, `update time`, `tags`, and `latlong` `source` meta-information into md as metadata.
 - :rocket: Creates Markdown files matching to user-defined templates, see Templates introduced.
 See [How to use templates with YARLE](Templates.md) for details.
-- Updates md files' creation, access, and modification timestamps according to the notes' original create/update/modification time.
+- :hammer: Updates md files' creation, access, and modification timestamps according to the notes' original create/update/modification time.
-- Organizes all attachments into a _resources subfolder (to keep the notes' folder as simple as possible).
+- :hammer: Organizes all attachments into a _resources subfolder (to keep the notes' folder as simple as possible).

 ## Prerequisite